mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ### 6-1 Introduction to Features

 ![Features](Top_4_pct_Titanic_04.png) \
 This snapshot was taken in 2021/03.
 The feature "Name" has been deleted at this point.
+Amid these 10 variables, "survival" is the target and the rest 9 variables are all featrues.
+So I had 10 features at the time (2020/05) I did this analysis.

 ### 6-2 Missing Value Imputation
 ```R